 Due to high caffeine content, the Robusta beans have a bitter taste.
 On the flip side, the Arabica coffee beans have a sweet flavor.

-Arabica Coffee Beans has more sugar content than Robusta.
-Probably this is the main reason why Arabica is so popular.
+This is probably the main reason Arabica is so popular.
 Arabica has 60% more lipids in its beans than Robusta.
 The high lipid content gives Arabica a pleasant flavor.

 Robusta has higher caffeine content, almost double that of Arabica beans.
 As a percentage of their entire body weight, Robust has 2.7% caffeine.
 On the other hand, Arabica has only 1.5%.

 This price difference is because, for a premium Arabica Coffee Beans batch, farmers need to use expensive pesticides.
 Also, Arabica beans have a lower yield per acre.

-Which Coffee Bean is Right for you?
+Which Coffee Bean is Right for you arabica or Robusta?

-It depends on you.
-If you like a bitter taste, you should go with Robusta.
+It depends on your preference.
+If you prefer a bitter taste, you should go with Robusta.
 On the other hand, if you prefer a milder taste, you should stick to Arabica Coffee Beans.

 We hope this article helped you understand the different types of coffee beans.
 We also looked at Arabica vs. Robusta Coffee Beans.
-Leave a comment below saying which of the variations you like the most.